an-sh/ws-messaging/README.md

 })
 ```

-See `test/index.js` for more usage examples.
+See tests in `test/index.js` for more usage examples.

 ## API